Heritage Crafts

 History

-Stone lithography is a printing process that allows an artist to work using traditional techniques, and to create prints that rival a painting in terms of detail, mood, variation etc. It reached its height of popularity during the 1800s, but it is still practised today by artists and lithography workshops.
+Stone lithography is a printing process that allows an artist to work using traditional techniques, and to create prints that rival a painting in terms of detail, mood, variation etc. It reached its height of popularity during the 1800s, and was one of the first methods for colour poster printing at this time, but it is still practised today by artists and lithography workshops.
+It is the closest form of printing to drawing, allowing artists to make soft drawn marks and also experimental reticulated marks with the unique tusche material.

 Techniques

-Lithography is a printing process that uses a flat stone on which the image areas is created using a greasy substance that the ink will adhere to, while the non-image areas remain ink-repellent.
+The process of lithography uses a flat limestone on which the image areas is created using a greasy substance that the ink will adhere to, while the non-image areas remain ink-repellent.

-During printing, the stone is kept continuously wet with water as the image is inked and the stone and paper are run through a press that applies uniform pressure to transfer the ink onto the paper.
+During printing, the stone is kept continuously damped with water as the image is inked.
+The stone and paper are run through a press that applies uniform pressure to transfer the ink onto the paper.

 Issues affecting the viability